weleoka/Lab2/host/Create_Test_Environment.md

 ```

 There is a prompt for the MySQL root user's password.
-Enter what you want.
-For these instructions, it will be assumed you entered, "bugs".
+For these instructions, it will be assumed you entered, "bugsbugs".

 After the above completes, try running ./checksetup.pl again.